amanzholov8/atak-ui/README.md

 ## Appendix

- - **Bar** (or measure) is a segment of time corresponding to a specific number of beats in which each beat is represented by a particular note value and the boundaries of the bar are indicated by **vertical** bar lines.
+ - <a id="bar">**Bar**</a> (or measure) is a segment of time corresponding to a specific number of beats in which each beat is represented by a particular note value and the boundaries of the bar are indicated by **vertical** bar lines.
 Dividing music into bars provides regular reference points to pinpoint locations within a musical composition.
 It also makes written music easier to follow, since each bar of staff symbols can be read and played as a batch.

   - In music and music theory, the **beat** is the basic unit of time, the pulse (regularly repeating event), of the mensural level (or beat level).